 Di Valentino, E., et al. (including Gómez-Vargas, I.) (2025).
 The CosmoVerse White Paper: Addressing observational tensions in cosmology with systematics and fundamental physics.
 Physics of the Dark Universe, 101965.

-Contribution: Contributed to the sections on reconstruction techniques and bioinspired algorithms for model selection, including material related to neural-network reconstruction. -
+Contribution: Contributed to Sections 3.3 and 3.4 on reconstruction techniques and bioinspired algorithms, including the neural-network reconstruction results shown in Fig. 64. -

 Zhao, Y., Dumusque, X., Cretignier, M., Cameron, A. C., Latham, D. W., López-Morales, M., Mayor, M., Sozzetti, A., Cosentino, R., Gómez-Vargas, I., Pepe, F., & Udry, S. (2024).
 Improving Earth-like planet detection in radial velocity using deep learning.
 Astronomy & Astrophysics.
 687, A281.

-Contribution: Contributed to manuscript review and methodological discussion of neural-network approaches for exoplanet detection. -
+Contribution: Contributed to manuscript review and methodological discussion of neural-network approaches for radial-velocity-based exoplanet detection.

 Research software